 Brown Bear Predation on Pacific Salmon

 The annual return of salmon to spawn in freshwater lakes and streams along the northern Pacific Rim attracts huge numbers of brown bears (Ursus arctos), which through the act of predation deliver nutrients to terrestrial ecosystems.
 Despite the ecological importance of this celebrated predator-prey interaction, we currently know little about how individual bears respond to the presence of salmon outside of a few easily observable systems (e.g., the McNeil River).
 Accordingly, in 2012, we joined School of Aquatic and Fishery Sciences (SAFS) professor Tom Quinn to launch a non-invasive study of brown bear behavior along sockeye salmon (Oncorhynchus nerka) spawning streams in Bristol Bay, Alaska.
 We are using a combination of remote camera traps and DNA extracted from hair samples to characterize patterns of bear abundance, site fidelity, stream partitioning, and movement in relation to the timing and size of sockeye salmon runs in six streams flowing into Lake Aleknagik, where professor Quinn and colleagues have examined salmon consumption by bears since 1993.
-Thus far, we have published papers comparing the efficacy of motion-activated cameras and wire hair snares as non-invasive tools for monitoring bear populations (Quinn et al. 2014), showing that bear predation on salmon in any stream is influenced by a "neighborhood effect" (i.e., the availability of salmon in nearby streams; Quinn et al. 2017), and examining patterns of bear abundance and site fidelity in two salmon spawning stream networks (Wirsing et al. 2018), exploring the impacts of human fisheries on access to salmon for bears (Lincoln et al. 2020), guiding optimization of non-invasive bear hair selection for genetic analysis (Wirsing et al. 2020), and documenting reactions of bears to barbed wires deployed to sample hair (Wold et al. 2020).
+Thus far, we have published papers comparing the efficacy of motion-activated cameras and wire hair snares as non-invasive tools for monitoring bear populations (Quinn et al. 2014), showing that bear predation on salmon in any stream is influenced by a "neighborhood effect" (i.e., the availability of salmon in nearby streams; Quinn et al. 2017), examining patterns of bear abundance and site fidelity in two salmon spawning stream networks (Wirsing et al. 2018), exploring the impacts of human fisheries on access to salmon for bears (Lincoln et al. 2020), guiding optimization of non-invasive bear hair selection for genetic analysis (Wirsing et al. 2020), and documenting reactions of bears to barbed wires deployed to sample hair (Wold et al. 2020).

 Ecology of Reef Sharks in Tetiaroa, French Polynesia